CankerScience

 Verdict: Debunked — Likely Harmful

 The argument that "acid kills bacteria" is not a reason to apply acid to an open wound.
-Benzocaine and chlorhexidine both kill oral bacteria without destroying healing tissue.
+Benzocaine kills pain without destroying healing tissue.

 What the evidence shows: No RCTs supporting ACV for aphthous ulcers.
 No plausible positive mechanism.
 Multiple case reports of ACV-induced oral burns.